 The reporting period has been a time of unprecedented changes in Hong Kong's social, political and economic environments which have created negative impact on many business sectors of the local economy including, inevitably, the construction and property development sectors.
-With the outbreak of the COVID-19 pandemic, the economy was severely disrupted by several waves of COVID-19 pandemic shutdowns.
+The economy was severely disrupted by prolonged COVID-19 pandemic.
 Even with the supportive government policies, such policies are one-off.
 The Group and its industry peers will face continued uncertainties in the Hong Kong market, as well as continued challenges from aggressive competition rises in labour costs, and delay in materials delivery from the Group's suppliers.
 Amidst this unusually adverse business landscape, the Group may continue to be adversely affected in terms of profitability and liquidity.